(cart is empty)

 Click here to read our

 Sold Out for 2013 - Do Not Call Regarding this Product

 Green-Winged Teal Duck

 is the smallest of the dabbling ducks in North America, meaning ducks that feed by dabbling in shallow water and are usually favored game birds.
 These birds range between 11 and 13 ounces and are extremely agile and quick fliers.
 The

 is also the second most commonly hunted bird in North America, after the

 are quite small with beautiful and bright color patterns.
 The males have a cinnamon colored head with an iridescent green crescent running behind the neck connecting around the eyes.
 The sides and back of the males have tiny white and black stripes that will actually appear gray from a distance, and the wings and tail are a tan color with pale yellow feathers along the side of the tail.

-is usually in May, and the birds will lay between 5 and 6 birds.
+is usually in May, and the birds will lay between 5 and 6 eggs per hatch.
 Both the male and female of this bird will reach the age of sexual reproduction at 180 days, and you the pair of birds you receive will be of age to sexually reproduce.